Why Is It Common To See People Wearing Surgical Masks In Asian Countries?

 The reason the flu and colds are so transmissible is because when you cough, sneeze, or blow your nose, there are millions of little viruses on the droplets in the fine mist you’ve just expelled into the air – mist which can be inhaled by people around you.
 If you’ve just blown your nose and opened a door, touched a table, elevator button, or payphone, someone else can touch those objects and then rub their eyes.
 It’s quick and efficient transmission.

 Do They Completely Stop Viruses?

-Unfortunately, no. To completely block or contain viruses, an N95/N99/N100 rated mask is required to reliably catch particles that are as small as viruses and bacteria.
+Unfortunately, no. To completely stop viruses, an N95, N99, or a N100 rated mask would be required to reliably block micro-particles as small as viruses and bacteria.

-Luckily, most of the time when viruses or bacteria are aerosolized through coughing or sneezing, they are riding on water droplets much larger than the size of an individual virus or bacteria.
+Luckily, when viruses and bacteria are aerosolized through coughing or sneezing, they are usually riding on water droplets much larger than the size of an individual virus or bacteria.
 Regular surgical masks are generally sufficient for blocking these.
 While they aren’t 100% effective at stopping viruses, they can cut the risk of transmission by a substantial amount.
 Considering how cheap surgical masks are, it’s definitely worth the cost and effort to put one on.